GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 ## Matrix I/O operations <a name="matrix_io_operations"></a>

 All  matrices can be saved to a file using a method `save` (\ref TNL::Matrices::DenseMatrix::save, \ref TNL::Matrices::SparseMatrix::save, \ref TNL::Matrices::TridiagonalMatrix::save, \ref TNL::Matrices::MultidiagonalMatrix::save, \ref TNL::Matrices::LambdaMatrix::save) and restored with a method `load` (\ref TNL::Matrices::DenseMatrix::load, \ref TNL::Matrices::SparseMatrix::load, \ref TNL::Matrices::TridiagonalMatrix::load, \ref TNL::Matrices::MultidiagonalMatrix::load, \ref TNL::Matrices::LambdaMatrix::load).
 To print the matrix, there is a method `print` (\ref TNL::Matrices::DenseMatrix::print, \ref TNL::Matrices::SparseMatrix::print, \ref TNL::Matrices::TridiagonalMatrix::print, \ref TNL::Matrices::MultidiagonalMatrix::print, \ref TNL::Matrices::LambdaMatrix::print) can be used.
-TNL also offers matrix reader (\ref TNL::Matrices::MatrixReader) and matrix writer (\ref TNL::Matrices::MatrixWriter) for import and export of matrices.
-We describe both in the following sections.
+TNL also offers matrix reader (\ref TNL::Matrices::MatrixReader) for import of matrices.
+We describe it in the following sections.

 ### Matrix reader <a name="matrix-reader></a>

 TODO: Write documentation on matrix reader.

-### Matrix writer <a name="matrix-writer></a>

-TODO: Write documentation on matrix writer.

 ## Appendix<a name="appendix"></a>